wodby/docs/infrastructure/containers/redis.md

 ```

 If you want to access the container itself please refer [to this article (with no SSH)](access.md).

+## Version

+The current version of Redis can be found on `Instance > Containers > Cache storage` page.

 ## Integration with Drupal